Pros and cons of private student loans

 If you need a private student loan to cover your college costs, here’s how to apply for one.

-- Get prequalified.
-Once you have a handful of lenders in mind, complete prequalification forms to see which ones you’d get approved for.
+- Get prequalified: Once you have a handful of lenders in mind, complete prequalification forms to see which ones you’d get approved for.
 Prequalification is a soft credit check — not a hard one — so completing these won’t ding your credit score and cause it to drop.
 Receiving quotes from several lenders gives you a better idea of which is best for you.

-- Wait for approval.
-Your lender might request additional information from you or your school, so approval might not be instantaneous.
-Stay on alert, and if your lender needs additional forms or documents, send them in as soon as possible.
+- Wait for approval: Your lender might request additional information from you or your school, so approval might not be instantaneous.
+Stay alert, and if your lender needs additional forms or documents, send them in as soon as possible.
 Once approved, find out when repayment starts.
 For some lenders, that might be while you’re still in school.
 Others might offer deferment while students are still enrolled at least half time.

 The bottom line